-In my search for a new room to move to, I discovered something interesting--there are these special suites in one of the dorm halls.
-Probably my closest friend so far here (a sophomore) is in this suite, and invited me to move into one of the empty bedrooms there.
+In my search for a new room to move to, I discovered that there are these special suites in one of the dorm halls.
+My closest friend so far here (a sophomore) is in one and invited me to move into one of the empty bedrooms.
 The suite has three separate bedrooms, a bathroom, a living room, and a kitchen area.
-And lots of space.
 It's wonderful.

-The conclusion to this is schools have secrets, little things they don't tell you about, little gimmicks.
-You have to be in the in to find them.
-So don't be afraid to look!
+So schools have secrets, little things they don't tell you about You have to be in the in to find them.
+Don't be afraid to look!

-I've been pretty apathetic/depressed/lonely/ennuied since I got to college.
-There was no reason for it.
-I just felt out of place and totally done with life.
-But then I got into a conversation with one of my new friends, and she actually had real problems, boys and friends and public embarrassment and even a true tragedy from the past.
-And it made me feel better for a while--first, because I had something to focus on, second, because her problems made sense and were things I thought I could help with, and third, because it reminded me I had no real reason to be so apathetically antipathic.
-This is a good strategy.
-Use it.
+I've been pretty depressed since I got to college.
+I felt out of place and totally done with life.
+But then I got into a conversation with one of my new friends, and she had actual normal problems: boys and friends and public embarrassment and even a true past tragedy.
+And it made me feel better for a while, first, because I had something to focus on, second, because her problems made sense and were things I thought I could help with, and third, because it reminded me I had no real reason to be so apathetically antipathic.
+I recommend giving it a go yourself if you need to.